 The top two wood options for kitchen countertops are Teak wood and Butcher-block countertops made from sugar maple.
 Butcher-block countertops are great because they resist warping, scratching, and damage from cutting.

-Bucher-block counter definitely needs some upkeep.
-You need to make sure that you keep it sealed - probably every month.
-You will also have to be able scrub the wood countertops periodically with anti-bacterial soap to make sure that there will not be anything left over on the counter from uncooked food.
-If you are willing to commit to the upkeep your wooden countertops will last.
+Butcher-block counter definitely needs some upkeep.
+You need to make sure that you keep it sealed – probably every month.
+You will also have to be able to scrub the wood countertops periodically with anti-bacterial soap to make sure that there will not be anything left over on the counter from uncooked food.
+If you are willing to commit to the upkeep, your wooden countertops will last.

 There are a few negative aspects for the stainless steel countertops, they can get very noisy to work on and, and stainless-steel will show smudges.
-That is important know that there are several grades of stainless-steel material. than lower the grade than more likely that material will be vulnerable to scrapes, stains, and corrosion.
+That is essential to know that there are several grades of stainless-steel material.
+Then lower the grade than more likely that material will be vulnerable to scrapes, stains, and corrosion.
 The higher the chromium and nickel content (and therefore the grade), the better.
-You should definitely go for a material that is the closest to the highest grade and also look for the thick stainless steel so it won't dent easily.
-A good quality stainless-steel countertops should last about 15 years
+You should definitely go for a material that is the closest to the highest grade and also looks for the thick stainless steel so it won’t dent easily.
+A good quality stainless-steel countertops should last about 15 years.

 There are two types of finishes that are used on tiles.
 They can either be glazed or unglazed.
 The Unglazed ones are in a matte finish, they could be pretty appealing, but they are not to be used around water or anything stainable unless it is sealed.
 You can also get glazed tiles that are with a more matte finish.

-These countertops are cheap and there is an incredible array of colors and patterns.
-Laminate countertops can withstand minor abuse - such as some stains, water, and minor scratches.
-On other hand, laminate counters cannot be protected against being scratched by sharp knives and a pot right off the stove will burn the finish.
-You cannot particularly repair those damages on laminate countertops.
+These countertops are cheap, and there is an incredible array of colors and patterns.
+Laminate countertops can withstand minor abuse – such as some stains, water, and minor scratches.
+On the other hand, laminate counters cannot be protected against being scratched by sharp knives and a pot right off the stove will burn the finish.
+You cannot mainly repair those damages on laminate countertops.

 The more expensive is the color-through (aka solid-core) laminate counters.
 They are a bit different from the traditional laminates because they are solid all the way through and there are no break edges between the different sheets of the laminate.